nirmal-appd/php_perf_test/README.md

 3. MySQL Database installed on your end.
 4. Redis Cache Server on default port 6379

-Following modules to be included:
+Following modules have been included:
-1. DB Module which has a CRUD functionality - deployed
+1. DB Module which has a CRUD functionality
-2. PHP-Redis Cache - under development/WIP
+2. PHP-Redis Cache
-3. REST API Module - Not yet started
+3. REST API Module

 Run the application on your browser.
 Point to the following endpoints: